lane-webperformance/legion-starter-pack/docs/motivation.md

 Why does it exist?
 ==================

-Legion's purpose is to make hard problems easy.
-There are many load testing tools on the market, but my goal with Legion is simply to solve all of the most difficult problems I've encountered in my seven years in this industry.
+I wanted to create a tool that would solve the most challenging problems I've encountered in my seven years of helping clients improve the performance, capacity, and risk exposure of their network-enabled applications.

+Those problems include:

+(1) Complexity of the use case or test design,

+(2) Unusual or proprietary protocols,

+(3) Requirements to scale beyond one million concurrent users,

+(4) Difficulty understanding or trusting the results of a test, and,

+(5) Difficulties with training new people on a given tool.

+My hope is that Legion will eventually address all five of these problem areas.

 What are Legion's advantages?
 =============================